 Existing NEON PAI Estimates

-Overstory PAI estimates were acquired (Brown, L. pers.
-Comm.) for xx evergreen forest ESUs across xx NEON sites (Table x, Appendix xx).
+2578 verstory PAI estimates were acquired (Brown, L. pers.
+Comm.) for 180 evergreen forest ESUs across 16 NEON sites (Figure 1).
 The ESUs were located within a xx mm radius of the site centre and shared similar soils, species composition and microclimate within a site.
 Up to 3 ESUs were surveyed bi-weekly during the growing season at each site and up to xx ESUs during the peak season.
 Existing PAI estimates were derived by applying an automated thresholding algorithm to visually quality controlled full frame DHPs, with resolution between xx Mpixel and xx Mpixel, to quantify angular canopy grap fraction and then applying HEMIPy to estimate PAI using the Miller algorithm and the Warren-Wilson algorithm.
 Miller PAI corresponds to the average of PAI estimated for non-overlapping xx degrees azimuthal field of view by relating the angular gap fraction 0 and 60degrees zenith to PAI assuming random foliage placement.
-Warren-Wilson PAI differs from Miller PAI in that only the zenith interval between xxdegrees and xx degrees is used.
+Warren PAI differs from Miller PAI in that only the zenith interval between xxdegrees and xx degrees is used.
 Both estimates should be equivalent in the absence of measurement errors and with exhaustive sampling of all gaps.
-In practicethe Warren-Wilson approach is generally larger than the Miller for forests as nadir gap fraction is usually overestimated from DHP measurements due to trunks (Leblanc et al., xx)
+Warren PAI is generally larger than Miller PAI for forests as nadir gap fraction is usually overestimated from DHP measurements due to trunks (Leblanc et al., xx)

+Figure 1 – Map of sites with esu count as symbol size

 Reference ESU DHPs

-DHPs were downloaded from the NEON Data Site (xx) for one sample date for the three systematically surveyed ESUs in each NEON site (xx).
-The sample date corresponded to the earliest surveyed month after March with preference given to the most recent year on record as NEON cameras have improved over time.
+Between one and six reference ESU(s) were selected for a site so as to span the range of NEON overstory PAI for all evergreen forest ESUs at the site (Table 1).
+Reference ESU DHPs were downloaded from the NEON Data Site (xx) for the earliest surveyed month after March with preference given to the most recent year on record as NEON cameras have improved over time.
 The NEON protocol requires sampling during diffuse illumination conditions but approximately half of the DHP surveys were conducted under other illumination conditions.

-Data corresponded to NIKON RAW format upward looking DHPs acquired by one of three different camera systems (Table xx).
-A 15mm fisheye lens was used in all cases resulting in a 180d diagonal, xx degrees veritical and xx degree horizontal field of view.
+Data corresponded to NIKON RAW format upward looking DHPs acquired at either 24Mipxels or 36Mpiles.
+A 15mm fisheye lens was used in all cases resulting in a 180d diagonal, xx degrees vertical and xx degree horizontal field of view.
 At least 12 DHPs were recorded for each sample date at each ESU.

+Table 1.
+Reference ESUs and CANEYE estimates of PAI, Lai and WAI.